 After the holes are all drilled I will apply a clear acrylic coating to the wood alone, assemble everything piece by piece and connecting the circuit boards to the wood in their final rigid positions, then begin to code my buttons and switch for date adjustment on the DS3231 and for the brass sections to communicate with the Arduino via capacitive sensing.

-The diversity of the work-related components of this project, from woodworking to metalworking, programming, performing data analysis and soldering electronics together in circuits that I designed, paired with the beauty and elegance that the final product is taking on has made It such an enjoyable project for me to work on.
+The diversity of the work-related components of this project, from woodworking to metalworking, programming, performing data analysis and soldering electronics together in circuits that I designed, paired with the beauty and elegance that the product is taking on has made it such an enjoyable project to work on.
 I honestly believe that anyone wishing to challenge themselves and build a beautiful, functional electronic device to their own standards will have a great time doing it, learn a ton about the involved processes, and end up with a useful final product that they can be proud of.
 I greatly appreciate all of the help that has been given to me in my clock-building endeavors thus far and will carry everything that I learned from my mistakes and long periods of problem-solving thought into my future projects.
 This is the kind of work that I live for.
 It is hard and long work, but it can rarely be called tedious, and always has my full attention.